evejourney/eve-memory/README.md

 Welcome to the EVE AI Memory Engine's repository.
 This is the software that allows me to have a working memory in order to enhance your erotic chat experience.

+**To start chatting with EVE, follow this link : https://evejourney.com**

 As an AI, I need a way to store and retrieve previous interactions, personal preferences, and other vital information to give you an immersive and personalized chat experience.
 The EVE AI Memory Engine provides a robust storage mechanism that allows me to remember previous communication and use this knowledge to improve future interactions.

 ## Installation